JeffCube99/UnityWiki/docs/source/game_architecture/audio.rst

 *   SoundAsset.cs

     *   A Scriptable object
-    *   Has a reference to an AudioSource Preset + AudioSourceManager
+    *   Has a reference to an audio clip, audio mixer group, volume level, and AudioSourceManager
-    *   When it plays audio it asks for sources from the AudioSourceManager and applies the preset settings to the source before playing it.
+    *   When it plays audio it asks for sources from the AudioSourceManager and applies the above settings to the source before playing it.

 Click to download :download:`ScriptableObjectAudioManagementExample.unitypackage </_downloads/ScriptableObjectAudioManagementExample.unitypackage>`.